Syd Lim: Yong film

-In August 2012, Lim established his new film production company, Yong Film ((주)용필름).
-The company's motto, "Crazy, Story, Imagination," is featured beneath its logo.
-During the logo design process, Lim collaborated with three directors he worked with to define Yong Film's desired identity, as the company serves as their current and future workplace.
-Park Chan-wook chose "Crazy" to capture the essence of chaos and passion in their work.
-Jung Ji-woo suggested "Story," as Yong Film places great importance on storytelling and engages in discussions with directors during the development stage, regardless of their personal style.
-Baik's suggestion of "Imagination" resonated with Lim's preference for narrative experiences that stimulate the viewer's imagination, rather than relying on real-life scenarios.
-Baik, a close friend who understands Lim's personality well, believed that the combined words chosen by the directors perfectly aligned with Yong Film's overarching motto.
-These phrases represent a commitment to creating movies with these qualities in the future.
+In August 2012, Lim established the film production company Yong Film ((주)용필름).
+The company's motto, "Crazy, Story, Imagination," is displayed beneath its logo.
+To define the studio's identity, Lim collaborated with three directors to select words that represented their shared workplace.
+Park Chan-wook chose "Crazy" to capture the essence of chaos and passion.
+Jung Ji-woo reflecting the company's emphasis on narrative development and its collaborative process with directors.
+Finally, director Baikproposed "Imagination," which resonated with Lim's preference for films that stimulate the viewer's mind rather than relying solely on realism.
+Baik, a close associate of Lim, noted that these three terms collectively align with the producer's creative philosophy.
+Together, these phrases signify Yong Film's commitment to these qualities in its future productions.

 First work of Yong Film was the action thriller film The Target.
 This movie is a remake of Fred Cavayé's 2010 French film Point Blank.
 Initially, Jeon Jae-hong was slated to direct the project, but ultimately, it was handed over to Yoon Hong-seung (who also goes by the pseudonym Chang).
 The screenplay was penned by writer Jeon Cheol-hong.
 Co-produced by Barunson, the film later secured a production and supply contract with a budget of approximately 4.2 billion won, in collaboration with CJ E&M. The partnership between the two companies stipulated a 20% share of the net profit upon its realization.
 The movie generated significant buzz in Chungmuro even before production commenced, thanks to the involvement of esteemed actors such as Ryu Seung-ryong, Yoo Jun-sang, Jo Yeo-jeong, Kim Seong-ryeong, Lee Jin-wook, Jin Goo, and Jo Eun-ji.

 The Target was also showcased out of competition in the Midnight Screenings section at the 2014 Cannes Film Festival.
 It was released on April 30, 2014, and despite placing third at the box office, it had a solid opening, behind The Fatal Encounter (another Korean film released on the same day) and The Amazing Spider-Man 2.
 In its first week, The Target attracted 1.35 million admissions and earned ₩6.63 billion (US$6.46 million), capturing a market share of 21.5%.
 On its second week, the film rose to second place at the box office, accumulating a total of over 2 million admissions from 716 screens nationwide.